-Hang around any coffee house or bar long enough and you’ll hear the murmurs of disappointment coming from women:
+Hang around any coffee house or bar long enough and you might hear the murmurs of disappointment coming from people:

 “He has zero interest in a committed relationship.”

-The general consensus we are hearing from females nowadays is this: there are no great guys out there who are interested in putting a ring on it.
+The general consensus we are hearing from people nowadays is that less people out there are interested in putting a ring on it.

-Even if it may feel like that, it is not the truth.
+Even if it may feel like men are not marrying or interested in getting married, it is not true.

 But what about all the others?